kirenz/codelabs/markdown/cloud-mysql/cloud-mysql.md

 gcloud sql connect sql-database --user=root --quiet
 ```

-1. Navigate in the terminal and press enter.
+1. Navigate inside the terminal and press enter.

 1. Now you should see a pop-up window.
 Authorize cloud shell: